Movie Where Tom Cruise Is A Lawyer?

 Q: What is a legal thriller?

 A: A legal thriller is a genre of film or literature that combines elements of suspense, mystery, and courtroom drama.
-It typically revolves around legal cases and the challenges faced lawyers and their clients.
+It typically revolves around legal cases and the lawyers involved in solving them.

 Q: Did “A Few Good Men” receive any awards?

-A: While the film did not win any major awards, it was nominated for four Academy Awards, including Best Supporting Actor for Jack Nicholson.
+A: Yes, the film received critical acclaim and was nominated for four Academy Awards, including Best Picture.

 In conclusion, “A Few Good Men” is a gripping legal thriller that showcases Tom Cruise’s talent as a versatile actor.
-With its compelling storyline and stellar performances, the movie remains a favorite among fans of both Cruise and courtroom dramas.
+With its intense courtroom drama and stellar performances, this movie remains a must-watch for fans of both Cruise and the legal thriller genre.